What are phobias?

 - profuse sweating

-A person with a phobia does not have to have panic attacks for accurate diagnosis.
-The intensity of anxiety can vary among those with phobias.
+A person with a phobia doesn’t have to have panic attacks for accurate diagnosis, however.

 Treatment for phobias can involve therapeutic techniques, medications, or a combination of both.

-The most commonly used therapeutic treatment for phobias is cognitive behavioral therapy (CBT).
-CBT involves exposure to the source of the fear, but in a controlled setting.
-This treatment can decondition patients and reduce anxiety.
-The therapy focuses on identifying and changing negative thoughts, dysfunctional beliefs, and negative reactions to fear.
-New CBT techniques use virtual reality technology to safely expose patients to the source of the phobia.
+The therapy focuses on identifying and changing negative thoughts, dysfunctional beliefs, and negative reactions to the phobic situation.
+New CBT techniques use virtual reality technology to expose people to the sources of their phobias safely.

-Antidepressants and anti-anxiety medications can help calm your mind and physical reactions to fear.
-Often, it is the combination of medication and professional therapy that make the biggest difference.
+Antidepressants and anti-anxiety medications can help calm emotional and physical reactions to fear.
+Often, a combination of medication and professional therapy is the most helpful.

-If you have a phobia, it is critical that you seek treatment.
-While overcoming phobias is difficult, there is hope.
+If you have a phobia, it’s critical that you seek treatment.
+Overcoming phobias can be difficult, but there’s hope.
 With the right treatment, you can learn to manage your fears and lead a productive, fulfilling life.